• Skip to content

 Key Lime Snowball Cookies

-Don’t get me wrong – I made plenty of these snowballs.
-This recipe, in fact, makes about 4 dozen.
-They were so delicious, though, that they were devoured before I could hide any away for gifts or for the freezer.
-I mean, regular snowball cookies are melt-in-your-mouth delicious anyway, but with a hint of lime, they are irresistible (and in our house, I mean that literally).
+These Key Lime Snowball Cookies, however, often never make it that far.
+Don’t get me wrong – I make plenty of these snowballs.
+This recipe, in fact, makes a batch of about 4 dozen.
+They are so delicious, though, that they are usually devoured before I can hide any away for gifts or for the freezer.
+I mean, regular snowball cookies are melt-in-your-mouth delicious anyway, but with a hint of lime, they are pretty much irresistible.

 Key Lime Snowball Cookies

-Now, I did use actual key lime in this recipe, but regular Persian limes will do the job just fine.
+• I use actual key lime in this recipe, but regular Persian limes will do the job just fine.
 If you can pick a sack of key limes at the grocery store, or if you are lucky enough to have a key lime tree in your backyard, that’s great.
 If you can’t find key limes or don’t want to go through the trouble of tracking them down, just use regular limes.
 And bottled lime juice just won’t work here because we’re using the zest, not the juice.
-Let’s not waste that lovely lime juice, though.
-Go ahead and juice those limes and then refrigerate or freeze the juice for another use.
-Lime juice is amazing in marinades, salad dressing, cheesecake, chili and so much more.

 So if you’d like to give a little tropical flavor to your holiday baking, try these Key Lime Snowball Cookies.
 They will surely bring a little extra cheer to any holiday gathering.